Learning how to Photograph Dance Recital Portraits is the best decision I ever made…

 The saying goes, you do get what you pay for, but if you’re just starting out, I don’t want this to be a deal-breaker for you.

-If your already a portrait photographer you should already have some of this equipment, so it shouldn’t cost you much to photograph dance portraits.
+If your already a portrait photographer you should already have some of this equipment.

 Now that you have some lights and a camera you’re probably wondering…